camunda-community-hub/camunda-platform-7-mail/README.md

 <sup>1</sup> Either `mails`, `messageIds` or `messageNumbers` have to be set.

-### React on incoming Mails
+### React to incoming Mails

 ![icon](docs/mail-notification-icon.png)

-The extension provide the [MailNotificationService](extension/core/src/main/java/org/camunda/bpm/extension/mail/notification/MailNotificationService.java) to react on incoming mails (e.g. start a process instance or correlate a message).
-You can register handlers / consumers which are invoked when a new mail is received.
+The extension provides the [MailNotificationService](extension/core/src/main/java/org/camunda/bpm/extension/mail/notification/MailNotificationService.java) to react on incoming mails (e.g. start a process instance or correlate a message).
+You can register handlers/consumers, which are invoked when a new mail is received.

 ```java
 MailNotificationService notificationService = new MailNotificationService(configuration);